 When the Bank losses control over a subsidiary, it derecognises the assets and liabilities of the subsidiary, and any related non-controlling interest (NCI) and other components of equity.
 Any resulting gain or loss is recognised in the consolidated statement of profit or loss.
-Any interest retained in the former subsidiary is measured at fair value when control is lost.
+Any interest retained in the former subsidiary is measured at fair value when a.
+Basis of consolidation (continued)